 Remote Leadership Institute provides courses, blog posts and other resources to help you learn to manage your team.
 There is a Remote Team Assessment tool to help you assess how well your team communicates and identify ways to maximize productivity.

 Workplaceless creates assignments that help you build the skills you’ll need as a remote leader.
 They include practical lessons with case studies and advice from experienced remote leaders.
-They offer guided facilitation sessions that can be customized to meet the needs of your team.
+The company also offers guided facilitation sessions that can be customized to meet the needs of your team.
 Modules include Remote Team Culture, Conflict Management, and Learning and Development.

 The course includes videos, interactive lessons, downloadable worksheets, assessments and a digital certification upon completion.